master117/PartialImageFinder/README.md

 Add the image you are searching for and name it search.png, or change the matching codeline.

 Run and wait.
 The currently best result will always be result.png.
-At the end you can read the results location the console.
+At the end you can read the results location from the console.

 ## Example